ooni/probe-cli/internal/enginenetx/DESIGN.md

 avoid triggering potential residual censorship blocking a given TCP endpoint for some time regardless of what `SNI` is being used next;

-7. allow users to force specific bridges and SNIs by edigint `$OONI_HOME/engine/bridges.conf`.
+7. allow users to force specific bridges and SNIs by editing `$OONI_HOME/engine/bridges.conf`.

 The rest of this document explains how we designed for achieving these goals.